sigilante/curriculum/hsl-2022.02/lesson4.md

 > ### Build a Library
 >
-> Take the space-breaking code and the character-counting code
+> Take the space-breaking code and the element-counting code
 > gates from above and include them in a `|%` barcen core.
 Save
 > this file as `lib/text.hoon` in the `%base` desk and commit.
 >